nmontano39/COMP-411/README.md

 exp ::= let <prop-def-list> in <exp>.
 If the first token is 'if' the helper method parseIf() is called to parse and return exp :== if <exp> then <exp> else <exp>.
 If the first token is 'map' the helper method parseMap() is called to parse and return exp :== map <id-list> to <exp>.
 Otherwise, the first token is a <binary-exp>.
 In this case, the method parses and returns <binary-exp> ::= <term> { <biop> <exp> }*.
-The first three helper methods are defined below:

-    parseLet() -> return an AST
-    parseIf() ->
-    parseMap() ->

-    parseDef() ->
-    parseTerm() ->
-    parseFactor() ->

 However, ExpList and IdList are handled by the parsing methods for Term and Exp respectively in order to cleanly handle empty list cases.
 These private methods are named like parse<Symbol>, i.e. parseExp, parsePropIdList, etc.

-# Testing Processes SAMPLE
+# Testing Processes

-We have test sets for valid ("good") and invalid ("bad") input programs corresponding to each parsing method, all of which using the top-level parse method as opposed to directly calling the private parsing methods.
-Using the top level parse method was a good idea, because the parsing methods are interdependent.
-We designed the "good" test sets to cover all the basic branches through the grammar definition for a symbol.
-We designed the "bad" test sets to cover all of the basic ways through the definition of a symbol that could lead to ungrammatical programs.
+As suggested by the sample, we have test sets for valid ("good") and invalid ("bad") input programs corresponding to each parsing method, all of which using the top-level parse method as opposed to directly calling the private parsing methods.
+We followed this process because, as mentioned in the assignment, using the top level parse method was a good idea as the parsing methods are interdependent.

-The basic mechanism that we used for testing a "good" input was to compare the string representation of the output AST against the expected string (a string which is very similar to the input program, except for possible differences in grouping and whitespace).
-The basic mechanism that we used for testing a "bad" input was to ensure that a ParseException was thrown while parsing the input.

-We used the EMMA code coverage tool, which reports that our test coverage on our Parser class (parser.java) is 98.1% (we do not have an automated test for our Parser(String filename) constructor, although we tested this constructor manually).

-We also extracted all of the provided simple test program files and included them as strings in our JUnit test file, introducing a "good" files test set, and a "bad" files test set.
-Once we implemented the change in the extra credit portion of the assignment, one of the "good" files (hard/08good) became "bad", since it violates the new grammar by adding the Exp "map x to x", which is not a Term.
+For the most part, we used the provided test cases in order to test our program.
+As we were developing the code, we wrote unit tests to check our progress along the way.
+However, we found the provided tests to be more comprehensive, and so we ended up deciding to use those.
+We used Intellij's inbuilt plugin to test our code coverage and found that the tests covered 92% of the code that we have written.